February 13, 2026

 DTMF powers more than just call routing:

-IVR systems.
+Interactive voice response (IVR) systems.
 IVR DTMF systems are the most common use case—those automated menus that let you navigate options, check account balances, or reach departments without talking to a human first.
+Interactive voice response technology relies on DTMF signaling to understand caller input.

 Voicemail.
 Enter your PIN, save or delete messages, navigate your inbox—all DTMF.